Brace Belden: Union organizing

 In February 2018, Belden began working at Anchor Brewing Company in San Francisco, which had recently been purchased by Sapporo.
 Working conditions had deteriorated under the new ownership, with wages stagnating while living costs in San Francisco continued to rise.
-Many workers, including Belden, were kept to 29-hour work weeks to avoid the company's obligation to provide healthcare benefits for full-time employees.
+Many workers, including Belden, were kept to 29-hour work weeks so that the company would not have to give them healthcare benefits.

-As a member of the Democratic Socialists of America, specifically the local Marxist caucus Red Star, Belden became part of an eight-person organizing committee to form an employee's union.
-The effort was supported by DSA San Francisco's Labor Organizing Committee, which provided training and strategic assistance throughout the campaign.
+As a member of the Democratic Socialists of America, specifically the local Marxist caucus Red Star, Belden became part of an eight-person organizing committee to form an employees' union.
+The effort was supported by DSA San Francisco's Labor Organizing Committee, which provided training and strategic assistance.
 The workers chose to affiliate with the International Longshore and Warehouse Union (ILWU) Local 6, attracted by the union's democratic traditions and militant history.

 The unionization effort went public in February 2019 when 39 workers signed a letter announcing their intent to join the ILWU.
 By early 2019, the campaign had gained significant media attention and was profiled in Jacobin magazine and on Chapo Trap House.

 On 13 March 2019, production workers at the brewery voted 31 to 16 to unionize, with service workers at Anchor Public Taps voting 6 to 2 two days later.
-This made Anchor Brewing the first craft brewery in the United States to unionize from within.
+This made Anchor Brewing the first U.S. craft brewery to unionize from within.
 In December 2019, workers ratified their first contract by a vote of 49 to 3, securing an average 8% wage increase, improved healthcare coverage, and enhanced benefits for part-time workers.
-In August 2019, Senator Bernie Sanders spoke with Belden and other union activists about workplace democracy and labour issues.
+In August 2019, Senator Bernie Sanders spoke with Belden and other union activists about workplace democracy and labor issues.

-However, contract negotiations for the union's second agreement stalled in 2023, with the company delaying talks despite the union's early requests to begin negotiations.
-In July 2023, Sapporo announced that Anchor Brewing would cease operations and liquidate the business, citing declining sales and increased competition.
-Following the closure, former union members led efforts to establish a worker-owned cooperative to purchase the brewery, though this bid was ultimately unsuccessful.
-The brewery was eventually purchased by Chobani founder Hamdi Ulukaya in May 2024, though as of 2025, operations had not yet resumed.
+Negotiations for the union's second agreement stalled in 2023, with the company delaying talks despite the union's early requests to begin them.
+In July 2023, Sapporo announced that Anchor Brewing would cease operations and liquidated the business, citing declining sales and increased competition.
+Afterward, former union members led efforts to establish a worker-owned cooperative to purchase the brewery, but were unsuccessful.
+Chobani founder Hamdi Ulukaya bought the brewery in May 2024.
+As of 2025, operations had not resumed.